Ladvien/listening-node/README.md

 ## Setup
 A simple toolset for using [Whisper](https://openai.com/index/whisper/) models to transcribe audio in real-time.

 The `listening_node` is a wrapper around the whisper library that provides a simple interface for transcribing audio in real-time.
 The module is designed to be versatile, piping the data to local or remote endpoints for further processing.
-All aspects of the transcription can be configured via a settings file (see bottom).
+All aspects of the transcription can be configured via a config file (see bottom).

 ## Install
 ```